socdyn/public-wiki/ura/install_anaconda_2019.md

 ##### [1] Download and install the Python 3.7 version of Anaconda
 [https://www.anaconda.com/distribution/](https://www.anaconda.com/distribution/)

+Once this is installed, follow your platform specific directions at [https://docs.anaconda.com/anaconda/user-guide/tasks/install-packages/](https://docs.anaconda.com/anaconda/user-guide/tasks/install-packages/) to install:

+These commands run in Terminal.app, the Linux shell or another unix-like command prompt (not in a python console)

 `conda config --add channels conda-forge`

-Once this is installed, follow your platform specific directions at [https://docs.anaconda.com/anaconda/user-guide/tasks/install-packages/](https://docs.anaconda.com/anaconda/user-guide/tasks/install-packages/) to install:

 `conda install regex plotnine seaborn jupyterlab networkx pip bokeh plotly chartify nodejs`

 then

 `pip install sklearn`

 ##### [2] If you are working on Scenario A, install GIS tools.